theobald-software/helpcenter.theobald-software.github.io/includes/components/bwcube/variables-and-filters.md

 	{% if page.meta.product != "xtract-is" %}- Click **[List]** to check if the data is (not) part of a specified list of values. {% endif %}
 4. In the column **Sign** :number-1:, select *Include* to add the filtered data to the output or select *Exclude* to remove the filtered data from the output.<br>
 ![edit-selections](../../assets/images/documentation/components/edit-selections.png){:class="img-responsive"}
-5. Select an operator in the column **Option** :number-2:.
+5. In the column **Option**, select an operator :number-2:.
 The operator filters data according to the table below.

 	| Operator |  Description    |
 	|:---------|:-------------|